Carolinian people: Personal and surname name usage

 Saralu is an example of a Carolinian name.
 This name was used by a man named Clemente Saralu Taisacan, a Carolinian fisherman of Rota, and was the maiden name of his Carolinian mother.

 In the 1950s dating back to Spanish era, some people used Spanish names.
 Before and during this time, people had three names; this may still be the case today.
 The first name is a Spanish Christian name for the individual chosen by the parents.
 The second name is Carolinian, also chosen by the parents or another older relative.
 The third name or surname is also Carolinian.

 Before the 1950s, children received either the mother's or father's surname; now, children are given the surnames of their fathers.
 Brothers usually have different family names.

-Some men have nicknames, often a joking name used by friends.

 German personal and last names may be used in this community due to the German colonial era in the Northern Marianas.

 On the islands of Saipan and Tinian, there are several Carolinian or Chamorro families with Japanese surnames.

 History

 Pre-Spanish era (antiquity to 1697)

 The islands where the Refaluwasch came from were over 400 miles from what is now the Federated States of Micronesia.

 The Carolinian people have a history stretching back over 3000 years.
 They had contact with the Chamorro people for years and had a long history of traveling from the Caroline Islands to what is now Guam.
 "Pre-contact" Carolinian-designed pestles, fishing hooks, and rings made out of shells have been found here, evidence of contact between the two groups.

 They built canoes that would have a small roof covering less than half of the canoe.
 The sides could be different colors.
 The boat could fit over nine adults in it.

 Centuries ago they used sea-lanes based on memorized information passed down from the prior generation.

 Before colonial times a system called sawei was practiced.
 The word sawei means Yapese chief, conqueror, tyrant.
 This involved the Carolinians gathering once every two or three years in Yap.
 This system may have existed before the year 1600.
 More on this is discussed in the religion section.

-Trade between the Carolinians and Charmorros continued even during the Spanish occupation of Guam.
+Trade between the Carolinians and Chamorros continued even during the Spanish occupation of Guam.